jump4r/Asylum/README.md

 Asylum
 ======

-Asylum is a Unity-based psychological horror game.
+Asylum is a Unity-based psychological thriller game.